hamdans-eth/colors/README.md

  - `get_data.py` provides function to load the needed data
  - `utils.py` furnishes helpful functions
  - `model.py` describes the modified autoencoder architecture

+## source
+the dataset used and the utility functions used to load it are from http://mcmahan.io/lux/